martynling/vue-selectize/README.md

 - `options` is an array of the initial available options
 - `customSettings` is an object with settings that will be passed to selectize.
 See https://github.com/selectize/selectize.js/blob/master/docs/usage.md#options for available options

+You'll also want to load one of selectize's CSS files to style your inputs.
+You should find what you want in `node_modules/selectize/dist/css`.
+See http://selectize.github.io/selectize.js/ for more info.

 ## Example 1

 ```html